TinosNitso/mpv-scripts/README.md

 - `script-message-to automask apply_eq <brightness> <toggle_duration> <toggle_t_delay> <toggle_expr>`

 ## Latest Updates
 Above scripts in `mpv-scripts.zip` haven't been properly released yet.
-I still have to test smartphone handling, & improve autocomplex default.
+I want to re-write the automask defaults as spinning triangles.
+The last release is the head-banging mask, but triangles are simpler!
 - Added `o.android`, `o.windows`, `o.linux` & `o.darwin` platform overrides to all scripts.
 Smartphones work better with different options, like binacles.
 - Added `o.toggle_command` to all scripts except main.
 All toggles can activate any command.
 Replaces `o.osd_on_toggle` for graph inspections.
 - Added `o.double_aid_timeout` to aspeed, autocrop & automask.
 Double-aid is similar to double-mute, due to Android (laggy trigger).
 A new `playback_restarted` timer blocks all double-tap timers from misfiring.